rebicimpean/hello-world/README.md

 # hello-world
-this is me learning how to use github
+this is me learning how to use github and discovering that the world is flat!